These Gluten Free Oatmeal Chocolate Chip Cookies taste so delicious, no one will even know they are gluten-free.

 I was an Oatmeal Raisin Cookie girl.
 Until these cookies.

 In fact, I was so solidly part of the Oatmeal RAISIN camp, that I winced a bit at the thought of chocolate chips in my oatmeal.
 For me, I would take raisins or nothing in my oatmeal cookies, thank you very much.

 However, my daughter Olivia lives full time in the ALL things with CHOCOLATE camp.
 Since she put her first cookie in her mouth, she has refused to allow raisins to have anything to do with her cookies.

 So, I have adjusted, as we moms will do, and no longer try to push the raisins.
 When I make oatmeal cookies, I make them plain.
 There.
 We both win.

-But, recently Olivia tested positive for a screening blood test for celiac disease.
-Olivia is already one of the pickiest eaters on this planet, (the girl doesn’t even like French Fries!) and so I am more than a little concerned if I have to remove all gluten from her life, forever.
+But, several years ago Olivia tested positive for a screening blood test for celiac disease.
+Olivia is already one of the pickiest eaters on this planet, and so I was more than a little concerned if I have to remove all gluten from her life, forever.

 Olivia and I both LOVED the cookies and I am now a member of the Oatmeal Chocolate Chip camp.
 (I ate enough cookies to earn a life time membership, I am pretty sure.)

 I have been experimenting with gluten free flours and recipes on and off for the last six months, and I love learning from the veterans gluten free bloggers.